 During World War II, the company produced 200 Henlys, 2,750 Hurricanes, 3,300 Typhoons and more than 200 Meteor jet fighters.
 In 1941 George Carter, in conjunction with Sir Frank Whittle, constructed, produced and test flew the E28/39 in Hucclecote – this was the first jet engine aircraft ever to be flown by Britain or any of its allies.

 In 1964 the site became a trading estate.
 In the late 1980’s the trading estate closed and was then redeveloped into the Gloucester Business Park.
 Some of the land was sold off for housing and retail units such as Tesco.
-The Cranham Gate housing estate was developed in the early 1990’s and the Coopers Edge development commenced after planning permission was granted in 2005.
+The homes in the Sussex Gardens area were built in the mid 1960s, the Cranham Gate housing estate was developed in the early 1990’s and the Coopers Edge development commenced after planning permission was granted in 2005.
+In 2021 planning permission was granted for 167 new homes on the land between Tesco and Ermin Street.